Pandaqi/Pandaqi-Studio/pandaqi-studio/content/kangaruse/rules/_index.md

 * All squares on one axis show the same **number** command (1-4).
 * All squares on the other axis show a **direction** command (left, right, up, down).

 Everybody invents a simple, unique icon they draw in their starting position.
-(If you enabled "starting positions", these are given.
-Otherwise, you may choose any square that doesn't score points.)
+If you enabled "starting positions", these are given.
+Otherwise, choose any square that doesn't score points.

 {{% /rules-block %}}